jharner/RXLisp/README.md

 integration will be needed for the different platforms.
 Fortunately, I am currently investigating a general framework for this for R.

+--- Added by Jim Harner

+To build and run the Docker image:

+1. To build the docker image:

+cd <RXLisp root folder>
+docker build -t rxlisp .

+2. To run the image:

+docker run -it --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix rxlisp

 --- Added by Jun Tan

 A version of xlisp with added option to be built as a shared library is